albanie/sarcasm_detector/Learner/README.md

 EchoEncoder
 ---------------

-The EchoEncoder requires a sophisticated training process.
+The EchoEncoder requires a slightly more involved training process.
 To run the EchoEncoder, run the three scripts in order.

 EchoEncoder operates by splitting the data into three parts: